MolBIFFM/diana/README.md

     }
 ]
 ```
-The threshold for corrected p-values.
+The corrected p-value threshold.
 The default setting is `1.0`.

 ```json
 [